WorkPlace Solutions™ for Wisconsin Businesses.

 - FCE Services - Providing employers with Functional Capacity Evaluations (FCE).
 See below questions.

-- Ergonomic & Stretching - Ensuring your team has strong ergonomics, stretches, and education to reduce injury.
+- Ergonomic Onsite Assessments & Stretching Programs - Ensuring your team has strong ergonomics, stretches, and education to reduce injury.

-- Job Role Definitions - Job analysis & description creation, ergonomic consultations, injury prebention education, and return-to-work programs.
+- Job Role Definitions - Job analysis & description creation, ergonomic consultations, injury prevention education, and return-to-work programs.

-- Testing & Screening - Development and implementation of post-offer testing/screening.
+- Post-offer Testing & Screening - Development and implementation of post-offer testing/screening.

 - Work Conditioning - A customized program for an injured worker's case and job description, including education and job task simulation.